YkeSmit1/TOSR/README.md

 TODO
 - Create a rules database for the Tarzan system.
 - Implement more statistics.
-- Implement zooming.
-- Create integration test.
+- Use dealer for all shuffling operations
+- take hcp into account (specially after end-signal)
+- evaluate during asking queens

 How to build
 - Clone or download the sources.